gardener/gardener/docs/proposals/20-ha-control-planes.md

 _During evaluation of this feature some caveats were discovered:_

-For each cluster, Гardener provides a capability to create one or more `Worker Pool/Group`.
+For each cluster, Gardener provides a capability to create one or more `Worker Pool/Group`.
 Each worker pool can span across one or more availability zones.
 For a combination of each worker pool and zone there will be a corresponding `MachineDeployment` which will also map 1:1 to a `Node Group`, which is understood by cluster-autoscaler.

 Consider the following cluster setup:
 <img src="assets/multi-zone-node-groups.png">